 Wat Chedi Luang

 Being of similar cultural and religious significance but even more picturesque than Wat Phra Sing, Wat Chedi Luang Worawihan (วัดเจดีย์หลวงวรวิหาร, first picture) is famous for its partially destroyed Lanna-style chedi which was constructed in 1441 and back then one of the tallest monuments in Chiang Mai.
 There are different theories on how it got ruined: Most likely it was an earthquake in the 16th century or canons fired by King Taksin in 1775 during the invasion of the Burmese.

 The main viharn (second picture) housed the famous Phra Kaew (Emerald Buddha) from 1475 before it was moved to its current location of Wat Phra Kaew in Bangkok.

 Apart from these two temple complexes you will discover a lot more by just walking or driving around the city and going like “wow, let’s have a look at it” – such as beautiful wooden temples that also get illuminated at night.

 Chiang Mai is located right at the foot of Doi Suthep, a 1,676m high sacred mountain that has two main attractions: Wat Phra That Doi Suthep (วัดพระธาตุดอยสุเทพ) and its beautiful view point all over Chiang Mai city as well as several small villages that allow you to experience the simple life of the hill tribes.

-There are shared pick-up taxis (songthaews) going to the temple from the entrance of the Doi Suthep National Park near Chiang Mai University, however it’s much more fun to ride up the mountain’s scenic roads through the lush rain forest with your own vehicle – ideally by motorcycle which can be rented at most hotels and travel agents for as low as 200 Baht per day.
+There are shared pick-up taxis (songthaews) going to the temple from the entrance of the Doi Suthep National Park near Chiang Mai University, however it’s much more fun to ride up the mountain’s scenic roads through the lush rain forest with your own vehicle – ideally by motorcycle.

 Check out the video I took at Wat Phrathat Doi Suthep and the viewpoint last week at the end of the guide.